Admission to doctoral education at KI

 An exemption from advertising requirement may be granted if:

-- the prospective doctoral student is to study within the framework of employment by an employer other than the higher education institution (e.g. SLL)
+- the prospective doctoral student is to study within the framework of employment by an employer other than the higher education institution# (e.g. Region Stockholm, another higher education institution or a company)

-- the prospective doctoral student has already begun his/her third-cycle studies at another higher education institution, or
+- the prospective doctoral student has already begun his/her doctoral education at another higher education institution, or

 - there are similar special grounds – KI defines special grounds as positions where the student already has been selected in a competitive recruitment process.